privacyidea/privacyidea/doc/application_plugins/index.rst

 You may also write your own application plugin or connect your own application to privacyIDEA.
 This is quite simple using a REST API :ref:`rest_validate`.
-However, you need to take care to correctly implement all :ref:`authentication_modes`.
+In order to support more sophisticated token types like challenge-response or out-of-band tokens, you should take a look at the various :ref:`authentication_modes`.

 .. _pam_plugin: